VladaAlek/pp-commerce-261124/README.md

 ### Profile Page

-This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the dropdown menu when clicking on the "my account" section in the navbar.
-The [user's name](docs/images/users%20name%20on%20the%20profile%20page.png) is rendered in the welcome message to make the navigation easier.
+This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the dropdown menu when clicking on the "my account" section in the Navbar.
+The [user's name](docs/images/users%20name%20on%20the%20profile%20page.png) is rendered in the welcome message to make navigation easier.
 The profile page has a [dual puprose](docs/images/profile%20design.png).
 On the user's left side is a form to enter the user's delivery data and to confirm the identity.
+This information can be changed/corrected/adjusted by clicking the **update information** button.
+The [message](docs/images/update%20profile.png) is present to indicate the changes in the profile's data.
 The right side provides the *Order History*.

 ### Exploring and Selecting/Managing Courses

 Being informed about the courses offered in this project is crucial.

-*Seach Courses* Options in Navbar allow for querying the learning material based on the search words coming from:
+The *Seach Courses* Options in Navbar allow for querying the learning material based on the search words coming from:

  - [categories name 1](docs/images/search%20cat%201.png); [categories name 2](docs/images/search%20cat%202.png)
  - [short description 1](docs/images/search%20short%201.png); [short description 2](docs/images/search%20short%202.png)
  - [long descriptio 1](docs/images/search%20long%201.png); [long descriptio 2](docs/images/search%20long%202.png)
- - Functionality tested in [development](docs/images/search%20development.png) stage, too.
+ - Functionality was tested in the [development](docs/images/search%20development.png) stage, too.

  The messages improve the UI by indicating that [no criteria have been entered](docs/images/search%20no%20criteria.png) in the search field or that [no categories found matching your search.](docs/images/seacht%20no%20match%20message.png).

 Upon landing on the index page, users can click the *Explore Courses* button.
 There, it can learn more about the basic structure of the *individual courses*.
 The basic logos are shown in the head section so that the particular courses are visually different from others.
-The following values *Difficulty Level*, *Credits*, *Number of Lectures*, *Short Description*, *Estimated Time*, *Starting date* and *Price* are displayed textually on this level.
-The value *Test* is indicated with the appropriate [icons](docs/images/test%20exist.png) in specific colors to raise the users attention on this feature (**note:** the same feature present on the [individual course view](docs/images/test exist individual category.png)).
+The following values: *Difficulty Level*, *Credits*, *Number of Lectures*, *Short Description*, *Estimated Time*, *Starting date* and *Price* are displayed textually on this level.
+The value *Test* is indicated with the appropriate [icons](docs/images/test%20exist.png) in specific colors to raise the user's attention on this feature (**note:** the same feature present on the [individual course view](docs/images/test exist individual category.png)).
 Logged superusers can edit or delete the content of individual courses [edit or delete](docs/images/edit%20and%20delete%20course%20categories.png).
 However, this option is exclusively available to [superusers](docs/images/resticted%20edit%20.png).
 By choosing the edit option, the [form page](docs/images/edit%20form.png) to edit the course's content opens.
 The functionality is tested: [step 1](docs/images/edit%20flood%201.png); [step 2](docs/images/edit%20flood%203.png).
-After the change have been submitted, the [popup message](docs/images/edit%20flood%202.png) informs the user about the consequences of his last activity.
+After the change has been submitted, the [popup message](docs/images/edit%20flood%202.png) informs the user about the consequences of his last activity.

-In order to prevent unintentional deletion, the safety net in the form of a deletion modal has been introduced: [step 1](docs/images/test%20deletion%20modal.png); [step 2](docs/images/test%20deletion%20modal%201.png).
+To prevent unintentional deletion, a safety net in the form of a deletion modal has been introduced: [step 1](docs/images/test%20deletion%20modal.png); [step 2](docs/images/test%20deletion%20modal%201.png).

-The deletion of the part of the database is indicated by [message deleted](docs/images/message%20deleted.png) info in the popup field, too [Source code](https://getbootstrap.com/docs/4.1/components/modal/ "Bootstrap Modal Documentation").
+The deletion of the part of a database is indicated by [message deleted](docs/images/message%20deleted.png) info in the popup field, too [Source code](https://getbootstrap.com/docs/4.1/components/modal/ "Bootstrap Modal Documentation").

-**new feature:** Only authenticated users are allowed to have access to a page with the learning materials.
+**New feature:** Only authenticated users can access a page with the learning materials.

 By clicking the **Explore Course button**, the page rendering the content of each course's *learning material* is visible.
 It is a combination of textual material and PDF and video material.
 In this stage of development, only the two latter are hidden from the user until the course fee is paid.  *Add this course to the bag"* is centrally located and activates the *Bag* view.

 This page offers a tabular overview of selected courses, their quantity, price, and discount (if activated).
 By wish, the *remove* link allows the User to eliminate the undesired course from the bag.
 The logos of individual courses serve as links to individual categories view, too.
-This feature maket it easier to grasp the better overview of the connections between the course overview and its content.
-If categories logo is not availble, the projects  [logo](docs/images/bag_project_logo_display.png) will be rendered.
+This feature makes it easier to understand the connections between the course overview and its content.
+If the category logo is unavailable, the project's  [logo](docs/images/bag_project_logo_display.png) will be rendered.
 Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket.
-At the lover end of the page, a button is available to finalize the shopping activities.
+At the lower end of the page, a button is available to finalize the shopping activities.

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
-The same goal is achieved when the User selects the *Save this delivery information to my profile* checkout field.
+The same goal is achieved when the User selects *Save this delivery information* in the My Profile checkout field.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 The last feature is the self-explanatory outcome.
-Additionally, if categories logo is not availble, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.
+Additionally, if the categories logo is not availble, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.

 The essential part of the form field is the payment window dedicated to credit card data.
 Upon successful payment the [message](docs/images/email%20in%20production%201.png) will indicate the number of the order, as well as the [email](docs/images/email%20in%20production%202.png) ([Gmail View](docs/images/email%20in%20production%203.png)) where the order details are going to be sent ([test in development stage](docs/images/email%20in%20development.png)).

 The data about purchased courses is stored in profiles/models/PurchasedCourse model/database.
-This ensures that unlogged users don't lose access to purchased courses.
+This feature ensures that unlogged users do not lose access to purchased courses.

 The icons **locked** or **unlocked** in appropriate colours of red or green are rendered on the [categories purchase status](docs/images/locked_unlocked.png) - [categories purchase status restyled](docs/images/locked_unlocked%20categories.png) and [individual_categor purchase status](docs/images/locked_unlocked%20ind%20category.png).

 ### Discount
 If more than 1500 euros are spent, a 10% discount is offered on the index page, too.
-If this option is activated, the reduced price is visible in Navabar, whiler in the [Shopping Bag](docs/images/discount_bag.png) and [shopping confirmation details](docs/images/discount_checkout_success.png) the amount of saved money is indicated.
-The later is located in the *Profile page*.*
+If this option is activated, the reduced price is visible in Navabar, while in the [Shopping Bag](docs/images/discount_bag.png) and [shopping confirmation details](docs/images/discount_checkout_success.png) the amount of saved money is indicated.
+The later is located on the *Profile page*.*

-*About Page* begins with a centered heading **About Disaster Ready - Germany** and one more call-to-action button for exploring online courses.
+*About Page* begins with a centred heading **About Disaster Ready - Germany** and another call-to-action button for exploring online courses.
 The main content includes an introductory section describing the platform’s mission to enhance emergency preparedness through digital learning.
 Below this, a instructor profile cards present experts specializing in various disaster-related fields, including dummy links to instructor's profiles.
-As mentioned earlier in this text, this would be an ideal place to add *make an appoitment* feature in the further stages of the project's development.
+As mentioned earlier in this text, this would be an ideal place to add *Make an Appoitment* feature in the further stages of the project's development.
 An additional section highlights recent public events related to disaster communication.
 At a very end, a promotional message offers a tempting discount on online courses.

 ## Mailchimp